Skip to main content

 Grant access

 Add a person or a group and choose Read, Write, or Admin.
-To share with anyone via link, enable public access — public access is always read-only.
+To share with anyone who has the link, turn on Make publicly available — public access is always read-only, and any signed-in user with the link can view.

 Next steps